-4. We draw attention to Note 43 to the accompanying consolidated audited financial statements with regard to management's evaluation of uncertainty due to the outbreak of COVID-19 and its impact on future operations of the Group.
+4. We draw attention to Note 49 to the accompanying consolidated financial statements, with respect to COVID-19 pandemic outbreak and management's evaluation of its impact on the operations of the Company and on the accompanying consolidated financial statements.
 Our opinion is not modified in respect of this matter.

-Key Audit Matters
+Key Audit Mattes

-5. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors on separate financial statements and on the other financial information of the subsidiaries, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+5. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors on separate financial statements of the subsidiaries, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.